Preschool Art Projects with Found objects

 Using the left over pieces make patterns and art using the sidewalk, your driveway, deck as you canvass you can do nature inspired art anywhere!

-Preschool fall art; Side walk found nature art “campfire”.
+Preschool Art Projects; Side walk found nature art “campfire”.